 Maritime is the third largest source of global transport emissions while carrying 90% of the world’s trade.
 Simultaneously, global brands are increasingly committing to net zero value chains.
 Consumer and brand demand for more sustainable shipping is subsequently building up.
 This underlines the sustainability of the whole value chain, including logistics and shipping.

 Cargo owners and shipping companies need to reduce emissions while ensuring safe, high-quality, and cost-efficient operations.
 The answer to this conundrum lies in the constant research and development of sustainable fuels.

-Biofuels will be part of the long-term solution.
-Renewable diesel from waste raw material is one of the most cost-competitive in reducing CO2 emissions.
-Biofuels can help companies—their business as well as their customers—prepare for the zero emission challenge and the ensuing wave of regulation.
-They function as sustainability as a service.
+Liquid low emission fuel alternatives are emerging rapidly.* For example, renewable diesel made from waste and residue raw material is one of the most cost-competitive choices in reducing CO2 emissions of transportation.
+Low emission fuels can help companies already today—their business as well as their customers—prepare for the zero-emission challenge and the ensuing wave of regulation.

-As low carbon shipping turns from today’s ambitions to tomorrow’s reality, we will continue to offer our expertise to enable the marine sector to meet 2050 targets and, along with our partners, set the course for a cleaner future at port.
+As low emission shipping turns from ambitions into real actions, we will continue to offer our expertise to enable the marine sector to meet the IMO’s 2050 target of zero-emission shipping and, along with our partners, set the course for a cleaner future at port.

 Change finds a way when we work together.

 * Source: IHS Markit forecast